PSU-OIT-ARC/vagrant-manifest/README.md

 ## Login

-Once your VM is booted, you can login by SSH'ing into root@10.0.0.10 with a password of 'vagrant'
+Once your VM is booted, you can login by SSH'ing into root@10.0.0.10 with a password of 'vagrant'.

 ## Usage